Sliding wear: role of plasticity

-Using the power spectra shown in Fig. \ref{1logq.2logC.tile.steel.P100.eps} and the relation between $\Delta x$ and $\gamma$ given by (21), we present in Fig. \ref{1logr0.2NoverL.PMMA.eps}(a) the cumulative wear volume and in Fig. \ref{1logr0.2NoverL.PMMA.eps}(b) the number of generated particles as functions of the logarithm of the particle radius for the PMMA-tile system.
-The green lines represent the results obtained without considering plastic deformation using (5), with the power spectrum indicated by the red line in Fig. \ref{1logq.2Area.PMMA.plastic.eps}.
-The red and blue lines correspond to calculations including plasticity using (7).
+Using the power spectra shown in Fig. \ref{1logq.2logC.tile.steel.P100.eps} and the relation between $\Delta x$ and $\gamma$ given by equation (21), we present in Fig. \ref{1logr0.2NoverL.PMMA.eps}(a) the cumulative wear volume and in Fig. \ref{1logr0.2NoverL.PMMA.eps}(b) the number of generated particles as functions of the logarithm of the particle radius for the PMMA-tile system.
+The green lines represent the results obtained without considering plastic deformation using equation (5), with the power spectrum indicated by the red line in Fig. \ref{1logq.2Area.PMMA.plastic.eps}.
+The red and blue lines correspond to calculations that include plasticity using equation (7).

 The calculated wear rate for $\sigma_{\rm P} = 0.4 \ {\rm GPa}$ [blue line in Fig. \ref{1logr0.2NoverL.PMMA.eps}(a)] is $\Delta V/LF_{\rm N} \approx 0.0085 \ {\rm mm^3/Nm}$, which is consistent with the experimental values ($0.021$ and $0.010$ from two separate measurements; see Sec.
 3).
 The peak in the number of generated particles in Fig. \ref{1logr0.2NoverL.PMMA.eps}(b) occurs at particle sizes approximately one order of magnitude smaller than in previous studies of rubber wear.
-This observation qualitatively agrees with optical images of the wear particles, although the resolution of the optical instruments used was insufficient to accurately measure the sizes of PMMA particles.
-The exact number of generated particles for different size ranges can be determined from Fig. \ref{1logr0.2NoverL.PMMA.eps}(b) using the 2-interval separation method described in Ref. \cite{ToBe}.
+The optical method we used does not give sufficient contrast to accurately measure the PMMA particle sizes experimentally.
+The number of generated particles in different size ranges can be determined from Fig. \ref{1logr0.2NoverL.PMMA.eps}(b) using the two-interval separation method described previously.